kkew3/sorted-iter/README.md

 Steps to build an aggregate iterator:

-1. Define your own comparator by implementing `sorted_iter::Comparator` trait, or use `sorted_iter::comparators::NaturalComparator` if the input items already implement `Ord`.
+1. Define your own comparator by implementing `compare::Compare` trait, or use `compare::natural()` if the input items already implement `Ord`.
 2. Instantiate an aggregating iterator by calling its `new` associated function.
 For K-way operation, there's also a `from_boxed` associated function if your iterators are of different types.
 You may box your iterators using `sorted_iter::box_iterator` function.
 3. Iterate over the instantiated iterator.